jmstudyacc/codewars_rust/README.md

-# codewars_rust
+# Codewars Rust
-Collection of my solutions &amp; solutions that are better than mine from the codewars exercises
+Collection of my solutions &amp; solutions that are better than mine from the codewars exercises.

+The level of difficulty in this repo will range from the 'Fundamentals' - 'Rank Up' exercises.